10p-freddo/fruitstrap/.github/ISSUE_TEMPLATE.md

 Include the **command line arguments** you used for ios-deploy.

-Don't forget to check out the [El Capitan](https://github.com/phonegap/ios-deploy/blob/master/README.md#os-x-1011-el-capitan) section of the [README](https://github.com/phonegap/ios-deploy/blob/master/README.md) before filing this issue.
+Don't forget to check out the [README](https://github.com/phonegap/ios-deploy/blob/master/README.md) before filing this issue.

 # Expected behavior